Chapter 36

 Pg 256 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-They were watching me from the big sky screen, so I could only sense their eyes upon me.
-I tried to act cool, because I knew they were watching and that helped a bit, but when I looked about, it felt as though I were awaiting a massacre.
+Every time this happened, I anticipated a theater full of people on the edge of their seats!
+They were watching me from the big screen in the sky, so I could only sense their eyes upon me.
+I tried to act cool because I knew they were watching, and that helped a bit, but when I looked about, it felt as though I were awaiting a massacre.

-Then, not only would I have to worry about a flashback for the next seven years, but also, the dreaded fear of it returning if ever I should become paranoid from smoking pot.
-There was no doubt about it, I had to come down from this high with a yearning to take it again, because the alternative was madness.
+The last thing I needed was to come down from this trip in a state of drug-induced terror.
+Then, not only would I have to worry about a flashback for the next seven years, but also the dreaded fear of it returning if I should ever become paranoid from smoking pot.
+There was no doubt about it.
+I had to come down from this high with a yearning to take it again because the alternative was madness.

 I was experiencing the fear as though it were relevant, and underneath it all, I was becoming very much concerned.